cloudfoundry/stratos/website/docs/introduction.md

 ## Further Reading

-Take a look at the [Feature Set](features.md) for details on the feature set that Stratos provides.

 Get an [Overview](overview.md) of Stratos, its components and the different ways in which it can be deployed.

-Take a look at the [Development Roadmap](roadmap.md) to see where we are heading.
-We update our status page each week to summarize what we are working on - see the [Status Page](status_updates.md).

 Browse through features and issues in the project's [issues](https://github.com/cloudfoundry/stratos/issues) page.